 Additionally, offering workplace food perks such as fun, health-conscious meals provides important breaks and downtime for all team members.
 Team lunch gives everyone the opportunity to de-stress with a mid-day break, combats burnout, and ultimately is advantageous for team productivity.
 Moreover, it also gives your team one less thing to worry about preparing as they get ready for their day heading back to the office.

 Geotargeting is the hot new trend that some companies are deploying as an incentive for a return to office.
-Ritual for Teams is the perfect way to treat your team members to company meals and healthy snacks.
+Ritual for Companies is the perfect way to treat your team members to company meals and healthy snacks.

-Utilizing in-app geotargeting technology, Ritual for Teams enables companies to offer team members workplace food perks by providing location-based meal credits for local restaurants.
+Utilizing in-app geotargeting technology, Ritual for Companies enables companies to offer team members workplace food perks by providing location-based meal credits for local restaurants.
 Redeemable credits can be used at selected restaurants that fall within a defined radius of the user’s office.
 Meal credits are automatically added to the employee’s account at the start of the work day, and can be set to expire the following day.
 By using one-time or even recurring meal credits, businesses can entice employees with a safe and delicious return to office.

 Incentivization is a vital component for organizations to employ in order to create a sense of togetherness amongst all team members returning to office.
 As we move forward in the new normal, providing conditions that will assuage people’s concerns and assist with this transition is key.

 Moreover, not only do free snacks and meals incentive current employees to return to the office, but they also are a contributing factor that will attract new talent.
 According to research, 48% of individuals looking for new employment said incentives like free snacks and meals in a workplace would play a part in their decision regarding job offers.